 Preparing the Oven for Preheating

-Before preheating your enameled pans or Dutch oven, ensure that you never preheat it empty.
-The risk of enamel cracking and separating, from the raw, cast iron cookware it covers is high.
+Before preheating your enameled pans or Dutch oven, never preheat it empty.
+The risk of enamel cracking and separating from the raw, cast iron cookware it covers is high.

 Instead, add some butter or oil to the bottom of the pan, as this will help protect the rest of the enamel from potential damage.

-Also, keep in mind that you should be careful to avoid placing a cold or room-temperature Dutch oven in a hot oven or on a hot stovetop.
+Also, remember that you should be careful to avoid placing a cold or room-temperature Dutch oven in a hot oven or on a hot stovetop.